-This unique course – the first of its kind in Europe – meets the needs of graduate students who want to contribute to environmental improvement and the circular economy, and learn how to identify and evaluate business opportunities.
+This unique course, running since 2008 – the first of its kind in Europe – meets the needs of graduate students who want to contribute to environmental improvement and the circular economy, and learn how to identify and evaluate business opportunities.
 It’s a collaboration between:

 - Department of Civil & Environmental Engineering

 Both the Strathclyde Business School and the Department of Civil & Environmental Engineering were ranked in the top 10 in the UK and number one in Scotland in the 2014 Research Excellence Framework.
 The course has contributions from six other departments:

 - Law School

 Throughout the course, you’ll develop skills that'll allow you to launch new ventures, strategies, products, and technologies that address society's environmental and natural resource problems.

 Although this course is offered by an engineering department, it is unique as it accepts students from all backgrounds (social sciences, arts, engineering, law, chemistry, maths, physics, geology, biology and business).
 Students are able to select class options from a wide range of subjects to suit their background.